conartist6/ts-def-repro/README.md

 ## Typescript repro: unsound typedef resolution logic

-We have a base package (`/`) and a git package (`/node_modules/git-package`).
-I've checked both of them into one git repo to make it easy to browse and because this does not affect the behavior.
-To run the repro `npm install` in the base package to set things up.
+We have a base package (this package) and a [git package](https://github.com/conartist6/ts-git-package) -- which is to say a git repository usable by as a package by npm.
+Note that `ts-git-package` contains some intentional errors simulating stale build output.

 The goal of this work is to allow git repos to contain checked in built files alongside sources.
 This is perhaps contraversial, but is extremely powerful in practice as it allows git repos and particularly forks to be used as npm packages.
 A simple fork > change > build > push > use workflow is sufficient to evolve such a package, whereas a package that can only be used in its published form requires additional steps like changing the package name in the fork, publishing under the new name, changing all usages to the new name, and then eventually reverting all those changes when the needed change is merged upstream.